 While this isn’t exactly a scientific study, a viral Tweet that garnered over 126,000 retweets and nearly 600,000 likes pointed out that millennials don’t ring doorbells anymore—instead, they just text the word “here.”
-These are the kind of tweets we dare you not to laugh at.
 Is this anxiety over face-to-face interaction?
 Fear of who could be at the door?
 True, texting makes sense if you’re picking someone up in a car (why get out?), and texting also doesn’t wake sleeping babies or make dogs bark; doorbells also have a tendency to be broken.
 But in the words of one millennial Twitter user, “The doorbell legit scares me now.
 I jump every time.
 It just seems so aggressive now when you could just text.”

 Beards—and now mustaches—are trendy for millennials: With less formality comes less judgment of not maintaining a clean-shaven appearance.
 Facial hair is authentic, and razor blade replacement cartridges are expensive.
 Both might be reasons why Procter & Gamble again blamed millennials for slumping sales and an $8 billion write-down.
 “Lower shaving-frequency has reduced the size of the developed blades and razors market,” P&G Chief Financial Officer Jon Moeller said on a call with analysts, reported MarketWatch.
 In addition, the U.S. market for men’s shaving products shrunk by over 11 percent in the past five years.
-But, there might be hope for razor companies by expanding their facial hair grooming products instead: They’re part of the beauty products for men that should be in every guy’s medicine cabinet.
+But, there might be hope for razor companies by expanding their facial hair grooming products instead.

 In perhaps the most head-scratching thing millennials have allegedly killed, one survey found 40 percent of millennials find the cleanup involved in eating breakfast cereal—putting the bowl in the dishwasher?—inconvenient; it’s easier to grab portable food, such as a breakfast sandwich or yogurt, on the go.
 (Some millennials hit back at this notion, saying they actually don’t eat cereal because it’s processed food lacking in nutrition, expensive, and full of sugar).
 In any case, cereal saw a 5 percent drop in sales between 2009 and 2014.
 Kellogg cereal company, though, is getting creative by tapping into millennials’ love of Instagram-worthy food, partnering with celebrity chefs to incorporate cereal into visually appealing concoctions.
 Corn flakes with avocado and cayenne pepper, anyone?
 Next, read on to find out the 20 things you’re probably blaming on Millenials but shouldn’t.